 - 159 x 159 mm in size

-Compared to the Envirovent SIL100T alternative, this bathroom extractor is even more quiet.
-However, you do have to pay a premium price and it’s not as powerful.
-Overall, if you require a quiet bathroom extractor fan and aren’t too worried about the price, the Vent-Axia VASF100T is a great option.
+Compared to the highly rated Envirovent SIL100T alternative, this bathroom extractor fan is even more quiet.
+However, you do have to pay a premium price for the quietness and it’s also not as powerful.
+Therefore, if you require a quiet bathroom extractor fan and you aren’t too worried about the price, the Vent-Axia VASF100T is a great option to consider.

 Check it Out

 How We Rated